pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 - The column ID of the MySQL instance 1 table `test_1`.`t_1` is converted from `1` to `1 << (64-1-4) | 1 << (64-1-4 -7) | 1 << 44 | 1 = 580981944116838401`.
 - The row ID of the MySQL instance 2 table `test_1`.`t_2` is converted from `2` to `2 << (64-1-4) | 1 << (64-1-4 -7) | 2 << 44 | 2 = 1157460288606306306`.

-## Synchronization delay monitoring
+## Replication delay monitoring

-The heartbeat feature supports calculating the real-time synchronization delay between each synchronization task and MySQL or MariaDB based on real synchronization data.
+The heartbeat feature supports calculating the real-time replication delay between each replication task and MySQL or MariaDB based on real replication data.

 > **Note:**
 >
-> - The estimation accuracy of the synchronization delay is at the second level.
+> - The estimation accuracy of the replication delay is at the second level.
-> - The heartbeat related binlog will not be synchronized into the downstream, which is discarded after calculating the synchronization delay.
+> - The heartbeat related binlog will not be replicated into the downstream, which is discarded after calculating the replication delay.

 ### System privileges